inosik/fable-vscode-rollup-sample/README.md

 # Example VS Code Extension with Fable

 This is the [Word Count example][example] build with [Fable][fable-home].
-It was cloned from [acormier/vscode-fable-sample][upstream] and modified to work with the .NET Core 2 SDK, Rollup instead of Webpack, Paket instead of NuGet and Fable 2.
+It was cloned from [acormier/vscode-fable-sample][upstream] and modified to work with the .NET SDK 3 and later, Rollup instead of Webpack and Fable 3.

   [example]: https://code.visualstudio.com/docs/extensions/example-word-count
   [fable-home]: http://fable.io/